TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 Be respectful.

-People participating in J29 may have very different levels of programming, electronics, fabrication, or computer experience.
+People participating in Veyllisto may have very different levels of programming, electronics, fabrication, or computer experience.

 Constructive feedback is encouraged.